Actindo-AG/Documentation/DatabaseAndReporting/Integration/05_ManageUserRights.md

 - **InfluxDB**
     Depending on the access permission type granted, the user can create, edit, list, delete, and execute InfluxDB time series.
 - **Interactive MySQL console**
-    The user can execute any query in MySQL interactive console.
-Bear in mind that this gives the user access, and even write access, to all available data.
+    The user can execute any query in the MySQL interactive console.
+Bear in mind that this gives the user access and even write access to all available data.

     > [Info] Depending on the access rights granted, the user interface of the *Database and reporting* varies.
 That is, a user with no access right to MySQL console cannot see the corresponding menu entry in the system.